OpenDigitalCC/hps-system/DOCUMENTATION/190-HPS-Design/DESIGN_DECISIONS.md

 We will explore the feasibility of adding a controlled image duplication process to complement the standard fresh-install workflow for cases where rapid redeployment on identical hardware is beneficial.

+## Choice of Operating System: Alpine Linux vs Rocky Linux for SCH

+Decision
+: **Alpine Linux** selected as the operating system for SCH and TCH HPS node types.

+### Rationale:

+- Rocky Linux kickstart was found to add significant opacity to the installation process, with limited visibility into %pre/%post script execution, silent errors, and difficult debugging cycles requiring full reboots (~5+ minutes each).
+- Alpine Linux provides a simpler and more transparent boot and installation model, with direct netboot to a shell environment where state can be inspected at any point.
+- TCH nodes already run Alpine successfully, and using the same OS for SCH enables consistent function loading, init sequences, and IPS communication across all node types.
+- Alpine's fast boot time (seconds vs minutes) provides immediate feedback during development, dramatically reducing iteration time.
+- The appliance philosophy of HPS aligns with Alpine's embedded/minimal design, where users should not need to care about the underlying OS.

+### Trade-offs and compromises:

+- Alpine uses musl libc rather than glibc, which may introduce minor compatibility differences for some software, though this does not affect HPS use cases.
+- Enterprise documentation and community resources for storage workloads on Alpine are smaller than for RHEL-based distributions.
+- RHEL ecosystem familiarity and enterprise certifications are lost, though these are not critical for HPS's appliance model.

+### Alternatives considered:

+These are intended to be revisited at a later date, as HPS should allow user preference of O/S

+- **Rocky Linux with kickstart** – Provides RHEL ecosystem familiarity but introduces installer opacity, fragile script environments across %pre/%post sections, and slow debug cycles.
+Rejected due to excessive complexity.
+- **Debian/Ubuntu** – Not considered as there is no existing HPS implementation and footprint is larger than Alpine.
+- **Mixed OS environment** – Running Rocky on SCH and Alpine on TCH was rejected as it doubles maintenance burden and prevents sharing of node functions.

+### Summary:

+For all HPS node types, Alpine Linux was chosen as it provides transparency, fast iteration, and consistency across TCH and SCH nodes.
+Rocky kickstart's opacity made it unsuitable for HPS's tight integration with IPS, where debugging visibility and predictable behaviour are essential.